Setting up a multilingual user interface

-- Add the main cms resx files into the CMSResources folder of both the administration project and the MVC live site project.
+- Add the main cms resx files into the CMSResources folder of both the administration and live site project.

-- If the pack contains resources for the Xperience MVC builder features (Kentico.Builder.resx, etc.):
+- If the pack contains resources for the Xperience builder features (Kentico.Builder.resx, etc.):

-- Navigate to the App_Data\Global\Resources folder of your MVC project.
+- Create an App_Data\Global\Resources folder in your live site project.

-- Create a sub-folder matching the culture code of the pack's culture, for example he-IL.
+- Add a sub-folder matching the culture code of the pack's culture, for example he-IL.

 - Copy the builder resx files into the new sub-folder.

 Restart the application to apply the changes to the user interface: